 All light and heat should be kept on a regular schedule using outlet timers or done manually.
 This allows for a predictable day/night cycle which the gecko can follow, allowing for natural hormonal rhythms and good mental health.
 We recommend the following schedule for leopard geckos, based on their natural environment:

 Leopard geckos benefit greatly from a UVB lamp in the enclosure.
-They are capable of surviving in captivity without UVB if they receive sufficient supplementary vitamin D3 in their diet, but simply surviving is not thriving, so we strongly recommend providing appropriate UVB.
-D3 supplement dosing is extremely imprecise and less efficiently absorbed by the body.
-Experts don't know much vitamin D3 leopard geckos actually need, but they do know how much UVB is needed for them to self-regulate their own D3 production, so providing a UV lamp is far more natural and beneficial to promote optimum health.
+While they are technically capable of surviving without UVB if they receive sufficient supplementary vitamin D3 in their diet, simply surviving is not thriving, so we strongly recommend providing appropriate UVB.
+D3 supplement dosing is very imprecise and not efficiently absorbed by the body.
+Experts don't know exactly how much vitamin D3 leopard geckos need, but we do know how much UVB they need for to self-regulate their own internal D3 production, so providing a UV lamp is far more natural and beneficial to promote optimum health.

-Most leopard geckos should have a 5-7% UVB output T5 lamp.
+Most leopard geckos do best with a 5-7% UVB output T5 lamp.
 Albinos and other less-pigmented morphs (blizzard, Murphy's patternless, super snow) are more sensitive to UVB and may benefit from a lower output lamp, like a 2-3% output T5 or 5-7% output T8.
-“Normal” bulbs are still safe for UVB-sensitive morphs, as long as plenty of shady coverage is provided throughout the enclosure.
+5-7% T5 bulbs are still safe for UVB-sensitive morphs, as long as plenty of shady coverage is provided throughout the enclosure.

-We recommend an Arcadia or Zoo Med brand linear fluorescent tube, as these brands produce the best and most reliable UVB lamps on the market.
-This lamp should be roughly ⅓ - ½ the width of the enclosure and placed on the same side as the heat lamp.
-So if your enclosure is 36”, your lamp should be 12-18” long.
+We recommend Arcadia or Zoo Med linear fluorescent bulbs, as these brands produce the best and most reliable UVB lamps on the market.
+The lamp should be roughly ⅓ - ½ the width of the enclosure and placed on the same side as the heat lamp.
+So if your enclosure is 36”, your bulb should be 12-18” long.
 For a 4’ enclosure, a 22” bulb is best.
 Avoid “compact” and coil UVB bulbs, as these cannot properly distribute a UV gradient across the enclosure.

 Best UVB lamps for most leos: